top of page

 Cost Includes

-1. 8 Nights hotel accommodations (dual occupancy) in Hotel Nueva Antequera directly on the Zocalo.
+1. 9 Nights hotel accommodations (dual occupancy) in Hotels

 1. Dinner on October 28th